Close Menu

 DEI Research Guides | $1,500

-This project would fund one or two student positions to work supervised by a librarian to collect and organize academic and/or authoritative sources of diversity, equity and inclusion content, with an emphasis on voices from within the communities.
-This content would be used to create research guides on the library website to support student research and training on a range of issues.
-Potential topics could include: diversity in ministry, inclusion in leadership, disparities in health care, how to be an anti-racist, the Black Lives Matter movement, supporting first-generation students, OER for equity, etc.
+This project funded two student positions to collect and organize academic and/or authoritative sources of diversity, equity and inclusion content, with an emphasis on voices from within the communities.
+This content is used to create research guides on the library website to support student research and training on a range of issues.
+Topics included: diversity in ministry, inclusion in leadership, disparities in healthcare, how to be an anti-racist, the Black Lives Matter movement, supporting first-generation students, Open Educational Resources (OER) for equity, etc.

 NCAA Women Coaches Academy | $1,000